CS6460/CourseLibrary/_intro_pages/tips-04-finding-sources.md

 ---
 layout: page
-permalink: /introduction/tips-finding-sources/
+permalink: /introduction/tips-04-finding-sources/
 sidebar:
   nav: "side-nav"
 ---

-## Tips For The Class: Finding Sources and Articles
+## Finding Sources and Articles

 We've provided a number of sources on a variety of topics to get you started in your research.
 Chances are, however, that you're going to need to delve